krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 - scoped clearly
 - justified briefly

-Approval must be deliberate.
 Silence does not imply consent.

 ------------------------------------------------------